 If you fall behind on your payments and as long as you owe some money to the same bank that holds your savings or checking accounts, they will not need any court order or judgment to do this.

-To be safe, it is better to keep your funds in a bank that you don’t owe any money.
-While it is a common practice for many businesses to keep accounts with banks which provide them with lines of credit or bank loans, it is not wise to keep personal savings in such accounts.
+To be safe, it is better to keep your funds in a bank that you do not owe any money.
+For example, many businesses use bank accounts linked to credit or loans.
+But it is not a good idea to keep personal savings in these accounts.

 Talk to an Attorney in Case of an Issue with a Bank Levy